hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 H. Lamb, 1932:  *Hydrodynamics*, 6th edition.
 Cambridge University Press.
 Reprinted with a forward by R. A. Caflisch, 1997.

-J. L. Lagrange, 1997:  *Analytical Mechanics*, translated from the *Mecanique Analytique, novelle edition* of 1811.
+J.-L. Lagrange, 1997:  *Analytical Mechanics*, translated from the *Mecanique Analytique, novelle edition* of 1811.
 Translated and edited by A. Boissonnade and V. N. Vagliente.
 Boston Studies in the Philosophy of Science, vol. 191.
 Kluwer.

 L. D. Landau and E. M. Lifshitz, 1959:  *Fluid Mechanics*.
 Course of Theoretical Physics, vol. 6.
 Pergamon Press.